Is Your Business Ready for Its Own CFO?

 Companies that do not have the revenue to justify paying someone a six-figure salary may consider hiring someone to play the role part-time, or an outsourced team to fill that role for the business for a fraction of the cost.

-Regardless of a full-time, part-time or outsourced role, the position in any serious business is critical.
+Regardless of a full-time, part-time, or outsourced CFO role, the position in any serious business is critical.
 And I personally learned that it was costing me way too much not to have this role on our team.

 Whatever stage you’re at with your business, the addition of your own CFO (full- or part-time) can help you take control of your finances and plan for future success.
 Bringing on the right CFO for your business can easily be one of the best business decisions you can make.